lunarring/tac/README.md

 # Tested Agentic Chains

-Tested Agentic Chains (TAC) combines the methodical approach of tested development with blockchain-inspired interlinking mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing while maintaining a secure, transparent record of their evolution and performance.
+Tested Agentic Chains (TAC) combines the methodical approach of tested development with blockchain-inspired interlinking mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing.

 > **Warning** ⚠️
 > This project is in **alpha**.
 Interfaces, commands, and features may change without notice.
 Use at your own risk and carefully test before deploying in production environments.